 Do you like documenting your life through photos?
 Maybe you have a specific interest that you like photographing – family snaps, wildflowers, foodie shots?
 Instagram is the platform that allows you to post photos with captions.
 Instagram is a mobile app that lets you take a picture, add filters if you wish, and then post to your account.
 Connect with others that have similar photography interests, or just share pics with family and friends – it’s up to you.

-For: Short video updates
+For: Photos and short video updates

 Snapchat is the app that you probably have heard of a little from the under 30 set.
-You use Snapchat to take short videos that are distributed to your network and expire after a short amount of time.
+You use Snapchat to take photos and short videos that are distributed to your network and expire after a short amount of time.
 Snapchat can be a great way to show off your holiday to your subscribers, or give silly updates about your day/week to people.

 For: Text updates in 140 characters or less